curl/curl/docs/cmdline-opts/write-out.md

 ## `filename_effective`
 The ultimate filename that curl writes out to.
 This is only meaningful if curl is told to write to a file with the --remote-name or --output option.
-It's most useful in combination with the --remote-header-name option.
+It is most useful in combination with the --remote-header-name option.
 (Added in 7.26.0)

 ## `ftp_entry_path`
 The initial path curl ended up in when logging on to the remote FTP